-On the one hand, the amount of data collected by utilities has increased during the last few years.
-On the other hand, the power engineering community has developed and optimized sophisticated first-principle mathematical models for planning, operating, and controlling the power grid.
-Thus, we believe our proposed DeepONet framework must be able to (i) learn from high-fidelity datasets and (ii) use previously developed mathematical models.
+In recent years, the amount of data collected by utilities has increased significantly.
+Meanwhile, the power systems community has developed and optimized sophisticated mathematical models for planning, operating, and controlling the power grid over several decades.
+Thus, we believe that our proposed DeepONet framework must be able to (i) learn from high-fidelity datasets and (ii) leverage previously developed mathematical models.

-To this end, in this section, we propose a residual DeepONet --a deep operator network that approximates the residual (or error correction) operator.
-This residual operator describes the error/residual dynamics between the component's true solution operator~$\tilde{G}$ and the solution operator resulting from the component's mathematical model.
+In this section, we propose a residual DeepONet, \ie a deep operator network that approximates the residual (or error correction) operator.
+This residual operator describes the residual dynamics between the SG's true solution operator $\tilde{G}$ and the solution operator resulting from the SG's approximate mathematical model.

-Formally, we consider the following non-autonomous IVP based on the previously derived mathematical model of an SG:
+Formally, we consider the following non-autonomous IVP based on a previously derived mathematical model of an SG: